Dragan Čović: Second presidency (2014–2018)

 In the 2014 general election, Čović was re-elected as Croat member of the Presidency of Bosnia and Herzegovina.
-He chaired the Presidency between November 2015 and March 2016, during which period on 15 February 2016, Bosnia and Herzegovina submitted its EU membership application. Čović held again the chair of the Presidency in the July–November 2017 period.
+He chaired the Presidency between November 2015 and March 2016, during which period on 15 February 2016, Bosnia and Herzegovina submitted its EU membership application. Čović held the chair of the Presidency again in the July–November 2017 period.

 On 7 June 2015, he met with Pope Francis in Sarajevo, as part of the Popes's 2015 papal visit to Bosnia and Herzegovina.

-In the 2018 general election, Čović lost his bid for re-election as Croat member of the Bosnian Presidency to Željko Komšić (former member of the Presidency from 2006 until 2014).
+In the 2018 general election, Čović lost his bid for re-election as a Croat member of the Bosnian Presidency to Željko Komšić (former member of the Presidency from 2006 until 2014).
 He and the HDZ BiH accused Komšić of garnering support from Bosniak rather than Croat voters and thus not being a legitimate representative of Bosnian Croats in the country's Presidency.

 Investigations and indictments

 In November 2006, Čović was sentenced to five years in prison for exempting the Ivanković-Lijanović company from paying taxes on meat imports.
 The Court of Bosnia and Herzegovina, on appeal, annulled the sentence and acquitted him for lack of jurisdiction.

 In 2009, Čović was accused of spending public funds to buy private homes for certain people.
 In April 2010, he was acquitted.

 On 14 May 2010, a third indictment for Čović and six other persons was confirmed by the Court of the Herzegovina-Neretva Canton, this time for abuse of power and position.
 He and other committee members of the Croatian Post and Telecom (HPT) were accused of transferring a debt of nearly 4,7 million convertible marks from the non-existing Ministry of Defence of the Croatian Defence Council to three private companies.
-By receiving the debt, those three companies became owners of shares in HT Eronet, the most profitable telecommunicational section of the HPT.
+By receiving the debt, those three companies became owners of shares in HT Eronet, the most profitable telecommunication section of the HPT.
 At the time, Čović was Federal Minister of Finance and president of the Steering Committee of the HPT.
-The Court of the HNC asked that this case be brought in front of the Court of Bosnia and Herzegovina, but the Federal Supreme Court ruled the case had to be tried in Mostar.
+The HNC Court asked that this case be brought before the Court of Bosnia and Herzegovina, but the Federal Supreme Court ruled that it had to be tried in Mostar.
 In May 2012, Čović was acquitted.

 In March 2021, Čović was sanctioned by the Conflict of Interest Commission of Bosnia and Herzegovina with a reduction of 10% of his parliamentary salary for violation of the Law on Conflict of Interest, as in 2017 he received double compensation, both as a member of the national House of Peoples and of the Croatian National Assembly.